olincollege/reddit-stock-market-analysis/Notes.md

     - look for company name in the post
 - keep posts with a 1-4 character string of uppercase letters (probably a ticker symbol)?
     - search to see if it is a ticker symbol?
-- key words: watch, up,
+- key words to include: watch, up, deal, buys
+- key words to remove/uncapitalize: government acronyms (US, USPS, EPA, etc.), APES? (appears to be a nickname for investors short selling stocks), SALE, STOCK, CEO, AI, FREE